lbormann/darts-pixelit/README.md

 Autodarts-pixelit controls your pixelit-installation(s) https://github.com/pixelit-project/PixelIt accordingly to the state of an https://autodarts.io game.
 A running instance of https://github.com/lbormann/autodarts-caller is needed that sends thrown points from https://autodarts.io to this application.

+Special thanks to user [Sini](https://discordapp.com/users/935394843625156688).
+He came up with the funny idea and developed the core code for controlling a Pixelit installation.

 ## COMPATIBILITY